 Summer is here, and the temperature is rising outside and in your shrimp tank too.
 You notice your shrimplets acting sluggish, and the thermometer confirms your suspicion: the water is too warm.
-What can you do to keep your aquatic friends comfortable and safeOpens in a new tab.?
+What can you do to keep your aquatic friends comfortable and safe?

 Cooling down a shrimp tank is essential during hot weather.
 Methods include using fans for evaporative cooling, frozen bottles of salted ice water, chillers, or maintaining proper airflow.
 Each method has its unique benefits and challenges.